 Memory foam is also resistant to dust mites and therefore makes it perfect for people who suffer from allergies.
 Dust mites are the most common cause of allergies and asthma symptoms among people during the night.

 Most traditional mattresses tend to cause a lot of disturbances between partners – especially if you are a light sleeper.
-Memory foam, on the other hand, absorbs motion rather than transferring it.
+Memory foam, combined with the right core such as pocket springs, absorbs motion rather than transferring it.
 This means that you will not be waking up every time your partner rolls over or gets out of bed during the night.

 Many people complain about the fact that memory foam tends to be hotter than normal mattresses.
 In the winter this is ideal but could cause sleeping problems in the hot summer months.
 Mattress manufacturers have taken this into account and have developed a gel infused memory foam which minimises this effect.